French producers attack U.S. decision on foie gras ban

-The U.S. court on Monday declined to hear an appeal by producers that also included a Canadian non-profit organization that represents duck and goose farmers, clearing the ban on a product that French lawmakers recognized in 2006 as part the European country’s “cultural and gastronomic heritage”.
+The U.S. court on Monday declined to hear an appeal by producers that also included a Canadian non-profit organisation that represents duck and goose farmers, clearing the ban on a product that French lawmakers recognised in 2006 as part the European country’s “cultural and gastronomic heritage”.

 France is by far the world’s largest foie gras producer with a market share of about 70 percent.